 “The Sow Is Mine” – (Florey)

 We finish for today with this dark and stylish illustration by Florey, who hides Regan in sinister shadows as the statue of Pazuzu watches over the bed she is strapped to.
-Creepy, intense and dripping with atmosphere, this is the kind of art I personally love and always find myself drawn towards.
+Creepy, intense and dripping with atmosphere, this is the kind of art I personally love and always find myself drawn toward.

 For further information on any of the posters you have seen here today or the artists who created them you are only a Google search away.